accessible-virtual-keyboard/inputdrivers/headset_connection/epocwebconnection/README.md

-# Driver for theEmotiv Epoc+ EEG headset
+# Driver for the Emotiv Epoc+ EEG headset

 Connects the headset to the keyboard.
 The Left and Right mental commands is mapped to the input1 and input2 keyboard inputs respectively.